Metatavu/linkedevents-client-php/docs/Api/EventApi.md

 $api_instance = new LinkedEvents\Api\EventApi();
 $id = "id_example"; // string | Identifier for the event to be updated
-$eventObject = new \LinkedEvents\LinkedEvents\Model\Event(); // \LinkedEvents\LinkedEvents\Model\Event | Event object that should replace the existing event, note that some implementations may retain unspecified fields at their original values.
+$eventObject = new \LinkedEvents\Model\Event(); // \LinkedEvents\Model\Event | Event object that should replace the existing event, note that some implementations may retain unspecified fields at their original values.

 try {
     $result = $api_instance->eventUpdate($id, $eventObject);